New York / Suffolk County

 Healthcare

-Nesconset residents have access to quality healthcare, anchored by nearby hospitals like Stony Brook University Hospital and St. Catherine of Siena Hospital, both offering emergency services.
-The area is well-served with 3.1 physicians per 1,000 residents, and over 94% of people have health insurance coverage.
-Local healthcare facilities contribute to a strong sense of community well-being.
+Nesconset residents have access to quality healthcare, with major hospitals like Stony Brook University Hospital and St. Catherine of Siena Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.1 per 1,000 people and 94.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals